PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 All transactional owners, exact counters, positive-only prune/layout sync, and the late-residual-to-Concat/Resize order are unchanged.

+The absolute-final consecutive-Reshape guard now retains the same stable, complete reconciliation evidence.
+Its three existing counters already cover every no-op removal, single-consumer chain removal, and fan-out bypass, while pruning and layout synchronization remain positive-only.
+The aggregate guard, runner schema, and following final SiNet boundary are unchanged.

+This checkpoint extends the expanded related gate to `1094 passed in 29.69s`;
+the focused consecutive-Reshape, terminal-orchestration, and architecture gate is `282 passed in 18.99s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.